chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ha_scenario_1and2.rst

        ns:7259268 nr:64 dw:4279364 dr:5721317 al:949 bm:360 lo:5 pe:0 ua:5 ap:0 ep:1 wo:b oos:1121600
            [==========>.........] sync'ed: 57.3% (1121600/2613068)K
            finish: 0:00:32 speed: 34,328 (21,304) K/sec

-Eventually the hosts will quiesce and report “ds:UpToDate/UpToDate”.
+Eventually the hosts will quiesce and report ``ds:UpToDate/UpToDate``.
 Depending on how long the Secondary was down, how much data was written to the Primary in the interim, and the speed of the shared network, this process could be nearly instantaneous, or could take several minutes.
-Your Private Chef processes should not need to be manipulated in any way during this recovery.
+Your |chef private| processes should not need to be manipulated in any way during this recovery.

-If the Secondary host is lost completely, a new host can be installed in its place, the device built, and drbd started.
+If the Secondary host is lost completely, a new host can be installed in its place, the device built, and |drbd| started.
 The new host will pair with the existing Primary, sync data, and be ready to take over if necessary.